steview-d/drinks-db/README.md

 The site has been tested successfully on the following devices,

-- Windows 10 desktop at HD, QHD, and UWQHD
+- Windows 10 desktop at HD, QHD, and UWQHD on various browsers

+- Apple Macbook, with Safari browser

 - Google Pixel 2XL